Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Results

 A small boat is coasting toward a dock.
 To stop it gently, an elastic bungee net is stretched across the path.
 The boat travels a short distance through the water, experiencing drag, before contacting the net and stretching it to a stop.
 Given: The boat's mass is 250 kg and its initial velocity is 3.0 m/s.
 It coasts for 5.0 m before hitting the net.
 The constant drag force from the water is 150 N. The net stretches by 2.0 m to bring the boat to rest.
 What is the effective spring constant ($k$) of the bungee net in N/m? } }

-The LLM failed to incorporate the fact that the boat is still traveling in the water when it touches the net, so the stretching distance of the net needs to be added for correct calculation of the work of the boat.
+The LM failed to incorporate the fact that the boat is still traveling in the water when it touches the net.
+Therefore, drag continues to act while the net stretches, and the additional $2.0$ m stretching distance should be included when calculating the work done by the water resistance.